Children's Easter eggs broken in Bristol Airport search

 Mr Marsland's daughter, Natalie Marsland-Coniglione, had returned to Coverack in Cornwall with her daughters Maya, aged five, and Ocean, aged two, for a visit.

-After an Easter egg hunt with their grandfather the children collected six Easter eggs which they planned to take home.'Picked on'
+After an Easter egg hunt with their grandfather the children collected six Easter eggs which they planned to take home.

 But during a search the eggs were pierced by the fingers and thumbs of a security officer.